apache/skywalking/docs/en/setup/service-agent/java-agent/agent-optional-plugins/Logger-plugin.md

 **level attribute** : The level of the log for conversion. **By default it is `error` level**.

-The specific sequence of log levels from low to high is as follows:
+The hierarchy order of log levels from low to high is as follows:

 `trace` < `debug` < `info` <`warn`< `error` < `fatal`